ru44/blackarch-demo/src/community.md

 ## github

-You can find all BlackArch Linux code (including build scripts and website source) on our github.
+You can find all BlackArch Linux code (including build scripts and website source) on our <a href="https://github.com/BlackArch">GitHub</a>

 If you have any questions, suggestions, or bugs to report, feel free to post on the issue tracker.
 We also accept pull requests of all sizes and importance.

 ## X (formerly known as Twitter)

-Follow us on X!
-We mainly tweet about new tools, new mirrors, and major project changes.
+Follow us on <a href="https://x.com/BlackArchLinux">X!</a> We mainly tweet about new tools, new mirrors, and major project changes.

-We also accept bug reports and suggestions through X. Just mention us.
+We also accept bug reports and suggestions through <a href="https://x.com/BlackArchLinux">X</a>.
+Just mention us.
 We'll respond.

 ## Youtube

-Follow us and subscribe on our YouTube channel!
-We mainly upload self-made videos about installation, configuration, and major tool usage.
+Follow us and subscribe on our <a href="https://www.youtube.com/channel/UChw5hByy70ey2F7QeLEGICQ">YouTube channel!</a> We mainly upload self-made videos about installation, configuration, and major tool usage.

-We also accept your videos to our YouTube channel.
+We also accept your videos to our <a href="https://www.youtube.com/channel/UChw5hByy70ey2F7QeLEGICQ">YouTube channel</a>.
 Just mention us.
 We'll respond.

 ## Matrix